pasiol/devops2021submissions/part05.md

 - more devops/gitops tools and services
 - on premise solutions from partners
 - scaling large scale/global solutions
-- credible partner on security
+- credible partner on the security

 --> more suitable and expensive for enterprise and corporate usage